State of Education covers wide range of topics

 Not only was the Permian Basin falling behind its peers, but Texas was falling behind its some of its counterparts in the United States.

-Muri laid out the demographics of the district.
+Muri reviewed ECISD’s demographics.
 He said there are over 34,000 students in ECISD this year, which is about 1,000 more than they ended the year with last year and about 400 more than they thought they would have this year.

 Many of those students are in the elementary schools.